Why Content Creation Empowers You

 "Content is the presentation of information for a purpose to an audience through a channel in a form." - The Word Factory

-TWF does a great job to summarize this in five components:
+TWF does a great job of summarizing this in five components:

 Much more specific now, right?
-But I think we can make it even more clear by using an example, this blog post, to explain those five elements.
+But I think we can make it even clearer by using an example, this blog post, to explain those five elements.

 A little META, yet here we go: